andyatkinson/blog/_posts/2016-09-20-intro-postgresql-generate_series.md

  2016-09-22 |
 ```

-Thanks for checking this out!
+That's all for now.
+Thanks for stopping by.